MonoidMusician/blog/sources/tmttmt.md

     tokenPrec = tokenPrecA <@> NoAssoc
     ```

-    Does reifying the arguments as a datatype with super lightweight syntax do what we need? maybe …
+    Does reifying the arguments as a datatype with super lightweight syntax do what we need? maybe&nbsp;…
   - Would be nice to have ways to say “add a precedence to *this* (whatever it is)” or “add a name to *that*”.
     Idk.